HuyaneMatsu/hata/docs/ref/discord/Guild.md

 ## Instance attributes

-When a guild is loaded for first time, it might not have some attributes set to ther correct value.
+When a guild is loaded for first time, it might not have some attributes set to their correct value.
 These are the following:
 - [`embed_channel`](#embed_channel)
 - [`embed_enabled`](#embed_enabled)
 - [`max_presences`](#max_presences)